splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

 Follow these steps to install Network Explorer for OpenShift:

 #.
-Run the following script to modify the SELinux Super Privileged Container policy to allow additional access to ``spc_t`` domain processes:
+Run the following script to modify the SELinux Super Privileged Container policy to allow additional access to ``spc_t`` domain processes.

     .. code-block:: bash